usnistgov/feasst/buildtemplate/dev.rst

 *************************

-Developers and contributors of FEASST may consider the following guidelines in order to simplying collaboration.
+Developers and contributors of FEASST may consider the following guidelines in order to simplify collaboration.

 Semantic versioning
 ####################

 FEASST version policy follows Semantic Versioning 2.0.0 http://semver.org/spec/v2.0.0.html.

-In a nutshell, this means that version x.y.z-a
+In a nutshell, this means that version x.y.z-a-[version control id][abbreviated commit hash]
 x.
 Major version number.
 Public API is backwards incompatible with previous versions.
 y.
 Minor version number.
 New features but the public API is fully backwards compatible.
 z.
 This version number changes if the source code has changed in the slightest.
 a.
 This version changes if the documentation changes but the source code is the same.
+And the version control id is "g" for GitHub, for example.

-Although all efforts are made for restart files to be backwards compatible, they cannot be guaranteed to be backwards compatible.
+Although all efforts are made for restart files to be backwards compatible, they can only be guaranteed to be backwards for the same version x.y.z.

 Branch policies
 ###############